BerendPronk/minor-wafs/files/week-1/assignment-3.md

 ***Not needed to refresh the page***
 The page will automatically (if requested) load in new data via AJAX.

-***It decreases bounce-rates compared to other websites***
+***Native-application experience***
-Because there is not a lot to do on single-page applications, users are more likely to interact with all of the visible content.
+Single-page applications make it easier to build web-experiences that resemble native applications for mobile devices.
+It is not needed to build an extra native or hybrid application for the same purpose.

 ---